59 Red Flowers: Complete List With Names and Pictures

 Hibiscus

-The hibiscus is an iconic flower that reminds almost anyone of the cool breezes of the tropics.
-They are showy, vibrant, and absolutely wonderful in gardens that need extra color.
 Hibiscus come in an array of colors, including a few shades of glorious red.
-They are a great fit for anyone who needs more drama in their landscaping; the shrub grows fast and produces flowers constantly.
+They are a great fit for anyone who needs more drama in their landscaping.
+The shrub grows fast and produces red flowers constantly.

 When fully mature, hibiscus shrubs grow 4 to 10 feet tall and spread 5 to 8 feet wide.
-While they enjoy warmer climates, you can have hibiscuses in your garden for at least part of the year, even in more temperate places.

-Give them soil that contains lots of organic matter; compost is a good idea here.
+Give them soil that contains lots of organic matter.
 Ensure that the soil has good drainage to prevent rot.

-Hibiscus can be a bit high maintenance when it comes to water needs, so give them water at least once every few days.
-Very dry and hot places will mean watering your shrub once or even twice daily.
+Hibiscus can be a bit high maintenance when it comes to water needs, so give them water at least once every few days until they are established.
 Hibiscuses are happiest when grown in USDA zones 9 through 11.

 Hyacinth